njustesen/TRTS/rules.md

 ### Macromanagement Phase

-The _Macromanagement Phase_ consists of three sub-phases that are done in order but are performed indepentendly and secretely by each player.
+The _Macromanagement Phase_ consists of four sub-phases that are done in order but are performed indepentendly and secretely by each player.
 When all players have said they are "Done!", the round will proceed to the _Micromanagement Phase_.

 #### Income